engineerscraft/hrms/README.md

    * Password: secret
    * Protocol: LDAPv3
    * Level: User + Password
-2. Users TEST/TEST, HUB1/HUB1, HUB2/HUB2, HUB10/HUB10, HUB42,HUB42 will be created.
+2. Users TEST/TEST, HUB1/HUB1, HUB2/HUB2, HUB10/HUB10, HUB42/HUB42 will be created.
 Here TEST is an ADMIN user and not an employee.
 HUB1 and HUB42 are SUPERVISOR, HUB10 is an HR, HUB2 is a normal EMPLOYEE.

 # Running the Servers
-1. Open the command terminal, go to the folder huac\trunk\hua-gui\src\main\gui and run the command `npm start`
+1. Open the command terminal, go to the folder hrms\hua-gui\src\main\gui and run the command `npm start`
-2. Open another terminal, go to the folder huac\trunk\hua-server and run the command `mvn spring-boot:run`
+2. Open another terminal, go to the folder hrms\hua-server and run the command `mvn spring-boot:run`
 3. Open a web browser and go to the URL http://localhost:4200 and login using the credentials TEST/TEST

 # Generate REST API Documentation
 1. Go to location hua-server
 2. Run the command `mvn -P doc install`
 3. The document will ge generated at docs\api
-4. The document will be available at http://techsnippet.online/hrms/api/
+4. The document will be available at https://engineerscraft.github.io/hrms/api/

 # Generate DB Structure Documentation
 1. Go to location hua-server
 2. Run the command `mvn -P doc site`
 3. The document will ge generated at docs\database\schemaspy
-4. The document will be available at http://techsnippet.online/hrms/database/schemaspy/
+4. The document will be available at https://engineerscraft.github.io/hrms/database/schemaspy/

 # Running Integration Tests for APIs
 1. Run the command `mvn -P test integration-test`